naivary/govm/README.md

 For a group-export `govm -v gexport -g some/dir` the directory name is used for the name of the `.ova` file.

 After the first part of the name is calculated based on the rules described above the versioning will be calculated.
 The versioning is based on [semver](https://semver.org/) standard.

+# WSL
+As always there are some specialities needed for windows (wsl).
+We tried to cover as much as possible but still there are some limitation compared to a native linux machine.

+## Disk-Size

 # Best-practices
 Here are some best practices that you may follow.
 It is just a recommendation because the software was mostly tested this way and will promise